 - Has gerrymandering and redistricting affected potential candidates for office?

 - Is the current political climate encouraging or discouraging people to run for office?

 - Are possible candidates dissuaded by modern campaign techniques that discuss personality rather than policy?

 Melissa Mouritsen is an assistant professor of Political Science at College of DuPage.
 Previously she taught for four years as an adjunct and visiting professor of political science at Dominican University.
 She is a former alderman's assistant and building and zoning consultant.
 She is the co-editor of Twenty-First Century Chicago, and recently co-authored the chapter "The Election of Rahm Emanuel" in Local Politics and Mayoral Elections in the 21st Century: The Keys to City Hall (Routledge).
-She has also authored many reports on corruption and Chicago City Council.
+She has also authored many reports on corruption and the Chicago City Council.

 Money in Politics

 The cost of Illinois elections is officially on the rise.
 With a significant number of House and Senate races above $4 million last year, and the Gubernatorial election topping $100 million already, there's never been a more important time to talk about money in politics in our state.
 Through tools like http://www.illinoissunshine.org, you can learn about who is giving this money, who is receiving it, and how campaign cash really works.
 This conversation included practical tools for keeping up with the fast-paced world of political money in Illinois, and an extended audience question and answer period so that you can prepare yourself for what's to come in 2018.